A bustling place of visual and sensual

 The entity of a broken-hearted, crushed man, looking for his wife in this unsavory atmosphere, who suffered a sad end.

 Others found that killing oneself doesn’t solve anything, and they only trap themselves in a place they longed to escape from, unable to let go.

 Entities of past “loose women” who killed themselves also haunt the building.

 Tombstone, Arizona 85638

 The Bird Cage Theater can be found in the old silver mining town, Tombstone, Arizona, which has been historically preserved for tourists, who keep the place economically sound.
 It is located at the very end of the main drag, Allen St., which runs through the historic old downtown.
 Traditionally, this area was Tombstone’s red light district.
 Throughout the years, the other establishments were torn down, leaving only The Birdcage Theater.

-Tombstone was founded on a mesa between the Dragoon Mountains and Huachuca Mountains, after a scrappy prospector, Ed Schieffling found a rich deposit of silver.
+Tombstone was founded on a mesa between the Dragoon Mountains and Huachuca Mountains, after a scrappy prospector, Ed Schieffling, found a rich deposit of silver.
 While Tombstone was a booming silver mine town, from 1880 through 1889, with a notorious and wild reputation, it’s colorful history is what has given it a new lease on life as a popular tourist attraction, throughout the years.
-One memorable event which took place here was the shoot out at the O.K. corral, between Wyatt Earp & his posse, and the Clanton & McLaury gang.
+The most memorable event which took place here was the shoot out at the O.K.
+Corral, between Wyatt Earp and his posse, and the Clanton and McLaury gang.